timgrossmann/microllaborators/readme.md

 # microlabborators 👩‍👦‍👦🔬👩‍🏫

+> Built for the "Optics go digital" Hackathon -
 > put microscope images into AR for advanced collaboration 🔮🔬👩‍🏫

 Teacher/student classroom scenario for gamified collaboration on three dimensional microscopic images.